Ericsson/codechecker/docs/web/diff.md

 :warning: Note: It is possible for a report to not be outstanding in any of the "baseline" or the "newline" sets.
 This would have happened if we added the source code suppression for the report made by `deadcode.DeadStores` in the baseline as well.
 Such reports are abscent from the results of diff, regardless of whether `--new`, `--resolved` or `--unresolved` is used.

 ### Using `CodeChecker cmd diff`
-:warning: Note: Below, only local-local diffs are shown, the remote-remote, local-remote/remote-local diffs are analogous to whats shown [above](#using-codechecker-cmd-diff).
+:warning: Note: Below, only local-local diffs are shown, the remote-remote, local-remote/remote-local diffs are analogous to what's shown [above](#using-codechecker-cmd-diff).
 Also, we only show the invocation from the command line, not the web GUI, which we also displayed [above](#using-the-web-gui).
 The result of comparing runs on the command line is the same as comparing them on the web GUI.
 Let us know if you see any divergence!

 * Show outstanding reports that appeared from first analysis to the next (via `--new`):
   ```sh